 Zoom on the Dewalt DXGNR6500

-In short, the Dewalt DXGNR6500 is a portable generator adequately designed for:
+In a few words, the Dewalt DXGNR6500 is a portable generator perfectly suited for:

 • Professionals who want to be able to deliver results, even during a power failure